DavidFirth/pdftoast.py/README.md

 ```
 pdftoast.py --verbose mydocument.pdf -p 2-
 ```
 which will make a new PDF document named `mydocument-toasted.pdf` (in the same folder as `mydocument.pdf`).

 The `--verbose` switch is optional; if used, it gives a running commentary on progress.

-The `-p` argument is optionally used to specify a page range to select from the PDF document (in this case, the value `'2-'` means that pages 2 onwards are selected); only one page range is allowed, with its start and end page numbers always separated by `-`.
+The `-p` argument is optionally used to specify a page range to select from the PDF document, instead of processing the whole document.
+(In this example, the value `'2-'` means that pages 2 onwards are selected.)
+Only one such page range is allowed, with its start and end page numbers always separated by `-`.

-If `pdftoast.py` is **not** in the user's path, the command would need to call Python explicitly like this:
+If `pdftoast.py` is **not** in the user's path, they would need to call Python explicitly like this:
 ```
-python pdftoast.py --verbose mydocument.pdf
+python /path/to/pdftoast.py --verbose mydocument.pdf
 ```

 ## System requirements